 The quinoa recipe we share further down on this page is, in our opinion, one of the best ways to cook this alkaline, protein-rich food.
 There are a few tricks to preparing it that considerably increase its flavor, texture as well as its digestibility.

 It is a gluten-free grain, or actually a seed, and nutrient-rich fuel source offering greater health components over other varieties of grain.
 Quinoa is one of the few cooked grains, along with millet and wild rice, that we actually eat on a pretty regular basis.

-It works really well as a cooked whole food adjunct for vegans, vegetarians or those eating a high raw diet because it is lower in carbohydrates and higher in protein compared to rice, wheat or barley.
+It works really well as a cooked whole food staple for vegans, vegetarians or those eating a high raw diet because its lower carbohydrate ratio and higher protein content.

 It also has become fairly well known in recent years, gaining popularity

 among a more mainstream audience for its numerous health benefits.
 Its

 not just found in health food stores anymore.
 Quinoa is widely

 available at many large chain supermarkets across the U.S. and Canada.